mahir29/Client-Server-Communication/README.md

-# Socket-Programming
+# Client Server Communication
-Client Server Communication System using Socket Programming in C++
+Client Server Communication System using TCP and UDP protocols

 Socket programming is a way of connecting two nodes on a network to communicate with each other.
 One socket(node) listens on a particular port at an IP, while other socket reaches out to the other to form a connection.